|Minimum Age||18 years|

 Depending on your circumstances, it may be cheaper to buy separate laptop insurance, because claiming on your home insurance could put the cost of your premium up.

-If you are a student, you may also need separate cover to protect your items away from home.
+If you are a student, you may also need separate laptop insurance to protect your items away from home.

 It may already be covered for mechanical breakdown if it is still under warranty.
 However, you cannot claim for loss, theft or accidental damage.